InsightEdge/insightedge-examples/README.md

 ## Building project

 InsightEdge jars are not published to Maven Central Repository yet.
-To install artifacts to your local Maven repository, make sure you have Maven installed and then run:
+To install artifacts to your local Maven repository, make sure you have Maven installed and then run the following from InsightEdge directory:
 ```bash
 # Linux:
 ./sbin/insightedge-maven.sh